PolusAI/microjson/docs/metadata_example.md

 # Metadata Usage in MicroJSON Example

-This guide demonstrates how to populate the `string`, `numeric`, and `multiNumeric` fields under the 'properties' field as per the MicroJSON specification using a rectangular polygon as the geometry.
+This guide demonstrates how to designate metadata in MicroJSON using the `properties` field in the `Feature` class.
+The `properties` field is used to store metadata related to a feature.
+This guide provides examples of how to populate these fields in both JSON and Python.

 ## Properties Class Overview

 In MicroJSON, metadata related to a feature is stored in the `Properties` class.
-This class encompasses three fields:
+This class has

-- `string`: A dictionary containing string metadata.
-This can include textual information such as the name and description of the feature.
-- `numeric`: A dictionary containing numeric metadata.
-This field can be used to store quantifiable data related to the feature, like the cell count in a microscopic image.
-- `multiNumeric`: A dictionary where each entry is a list of numeric values.
-This can be useful for storing data with multiple numeric values under a single key, such as ratio of infectivity over time.

 Now, let's explore an example to understand how these fields can be populated in both JSON and Python.